ImronShah/data_visualisation_portfolio/README.md

 - Splitting species names into genus and species components.

 ## Methodology
-The analysis and visualization process involved several key steps:
+The analysis and visualisation process involved several key steps:
 1. **Data Cleaning and Preparation**: Standardised column names, removed irrelevant columns, and reshaped the dataset.
-2. **Grouping and Summarizing Data**: Calculated total beetle counts for each month and analysed the distribution of species.
+2. **Grouping and Summarising Data**: Calculated total beetle counts for each month and analysed the distribution of species.
 3. **Visualisation Techniques**: Utilised `ggplot2` for creating various plots and `patchwork` for arranging multiple plots together.
 Additionally, `RColorBrewer` was used to enhance color schemes in the visualisations.

 The R packages used in this project include: